JayWango/BlipBoy/README.md

 Our game is called "BlipBoy" and it is played by controlling a circle (our main character) using the WASD keys.
 THe player can also shoot projectiles using their left mouse click button.

 Enemies on the screen will be in the shape of squares and they will move all around the screen and bounce off of the screen edges.
-The top right of the corner will include a score counter which will increment by one every time a projectile comes into contact with an enemy.
+The top right of the corner will include a score counter which will increment by one every time an enemy's HP bar decreases to 0 or below.

-Enemies will have different colors, each indicating the amount of "HP" that they have.
-Yellow enemies can take 1 hit, Green can take 2 hits, Blue can take 3 hits.
-The goal of the game will be to get as high of a score as possible in a time limit of 1 minute.
+Enemies will have different colors, however they all have the same amount of HP (100).
+Each bullet from the BlipBoy does 20 damage, so each enemy can take a total of 5 hits.
+The BlipBoy also has 100 HP and takes 20 damage if it collides with an enemy.
+The player's goal is to get as high as a score as possible within 60 seconds, or until they run out of HP.

 ## How to build the project:
 Run the following commands to build/run the project: